innoq/architecture-antipatterns/case_studies/life_insurance_system_with_ingenious_legacy_tech_stack.md

-# Life Insurance System with Ingenious Legacy Tech Stack
+# Life Insurance System with Ingenious Legacy Tech Stack ✅
+*Author Stefan*

 ## Description
 An insurance company developed a large and complex system to handle its life insurance policies.
 Due to the mixture of different technologies and paradigms, the system got very hard to maintain.
 The deployment cyle of 6 month was much too long for business requirements.